And What to Write Inside a Card to Accept an Invitation (Rsvp Card)

 Typical Contents of an RSVP Card

 - 1Schedule and Timing.This includes the date and exact time of the event.
-In most cases, it will even indicate how long the event is expected to take.Advertisement
+In most cases, it will even indicate how long the event is expected to last.Advertisement

-- 2Details.This includes all pertinent information that guests may need to know prior to the event in order for them to be able to prepare.
-Examples of these details would be party themes or conditions of the event, such as not bringing kids and pets.
+- 2Details.This includes all pertinent information that guests may need to know prior to the event in order for them to prepare.
+Examples of these details would be party themes or conditions of the event, such as not bringing kids and pets, potluck, etc.

 - 3Requirements.This indicates specific expectations from the guests in relation to the invitation.